gammapy/gammapy/docs/data/index.rst

 Combining event lists and GTIs
 ==============================
 Both event lists and GTIs can be stacked into a larger one.
-An `~gammapy.data.EventList` can also be created `~gammapy.data..EventList.from_stack`, that is, from a list of `~gammapy.data.EventList` objects.
+An `~gammapy.data.EventList` can also be created `~gammapy.data.EventList.from_stack`, that is, from a list of `~gammapy.data.EventList` objects.

 .. testcode::